CFA® Exam Study Tips: Which Techniques Really Work?

-CFA® study tips are easy to come by.
+CFA exam prep study tips are easy to come by.
 But which tips and techniques really work?

-My job at Kaplan, at least the fun part, is to help candidates prepare for and pass their CFA exams.
-I have been working with CFA candidates for over 20 years, and have spent more than 10 years at Kaplan Schweser.
+My job at Kaplan, at least the fun part, is to help candidates prepare for and pass the CFA exam.
+I have been working with CFA charter candidates for over 20 years, and have spent more than 10 years at Kaplan Schweser.
 In this article, I’ll explain the challenge candidates face in mastering the study material for the CFA charter and discuss what the latest research on learning methods tells us about how to most efficiently learn and retain new information.
 You may be surprised at which techniques research has shown to be most effective and which often-recommended techniques have been shown to offer little or no benefit.

 Given the fact that candidates typically have full-time jobs, in addition to family and other responsibilities that limit their available study time, it is very important that their study is efficient in terms of time spent.
 With the amount of material that candidates are responsible for, it’s also very important that they retain what they learn and can draw on it across the many topic areas on exam day.
-So, which CFA study tips and techniques are the most useful for those who must learn and retain great amounts of new information?
+So, which study tips and techniques are the most useful for those who must learn and retain great amounts of new information?

 Recent research into commonly accepted theories of how we learn, as well as the implications drawn for how educators should teach, has cast serious doubt on much of what we thought we understood about both subjects.
 For example, I suspect many of you have heard something along the lines of, “We remember 10% of what we read, 20% of what we hear, and 30% of what we see.”
 This claim has been published in several forms with various percentages and definitions; it has been around for decades and has definitely influenced educational methods.
 It might even be in a list of CFA exam study tips somewhere.
 Careful research into the origins and foundations for such a claim has identified no evidence for it—just repeated references to this supposed fact.

 Another example is the hundreds of articles and books that have been devoted to identifying the different “learning styles” of students.
-Identifying a student’s learning style and matching the educational methods and materials used to that style has been seen as way to improve student learning and has been hailed as a technique that makes an impact on studying for exams like the CFA.
+Identifying a student’s learning style and matching the educational methods and materials used to that style has been seen as a way to improve student learning and has been hailed as a technique that makes an impact on studying for exams like the CFA exams.
 Recent research about the foundation for such a belief has concluded that there is no empirical evidence to support it.
 Commercial products based on the claimed benefits of identifying various learning styles are widely offered.

 By contrast, in a January 2013 article in Psychological Science in the Public Interest, five university researchers examined decades of evidence on the value of popular study techniques in terms of their increase in learning and retention, as well as their general applicability across different student characteristics, learning conditions, materials, and tasks.
 Here is a partial summary of what they found.

-The fact that taking practice tests improves recall and retention, compared to simply re-studying the material, has been documented for decades.
+The fact that taking practice tests improves recall and retention, compared to simply restudying the material, has been documented for decades.
 The current thinking is that completing practice questions improves learning and retention because this activity creates information linkages that facilitate later recall; it is also believed that this practice helps students to better mentally organize the material.
 Repeated practice tests continue to increase learning and retention, especially when practice tests are spread out over time.

 These studies showed that when the practice sessions were further apart in time (by as little as one day), performance on a test 30 days after the study sessions concluded was significantly better.
 Although students forgot more from their previous practice session between sessions with longer intervening intervals, this improvement in final performance was actually better when the interval between practice sessions was extended to 30 days.
 The retrieval of the information after longer lags is thought to require more intensive retrieval effort and, in that way, may be related to the above results for practice testing.